logv/snorkel/docs/SETUP.md

 ## guide to setting up slite

-slite has a snorkel clone written in python.
+slite is a snorkel clone written in python.
 This doc describes how to configure slite.

 ## User Management